joinpursuit/AC_4_Web/units/fundamentals/lessons/regex/regex.md

 ### All the matches and match groups

-Regular expressions allow us to not just match text but also to extract information for further processing.
-This is done by defining groups of characters and capturing them using the special parentheses ( and ) metacharacters.
+Besides matching text we can use regular expressions to extract information for further processing.
+This is done by defining groups of characters and capturing them using the special parentheses `(` and `)` metacharacters.
 Any subpattern inside a pair of parentheses will be captured as a group.
 In practice, this can be used to extract information like phone numbers or emails from all sorts of data.

-Imagine for example that you had a command line tool to list all the image files you have in the cloud.
-You could then use a pattern such as `^(IMG\d+\.png)$` to capture and extract the full filename, but if you only wanted to capture the filename without the extension, you could use the pattern `^(IMG\d+)\.png$` which only captures the part before the period.

 ```javascript
 var ipAddress = /\d{1,3}\.\d{1,3}\.\d{1,3}\.\d{1,3}/g;